River Bandits fans earn rings and more in '22

 Fans will have a chance to receive replica River Bandits championship rings at a home game on July 2 and championship pennants at an April 30 home game.

-Those giveaways are among a multitude that are scheduled during a 60-game home schedule that opens on April 12 with the start of a six-game homestand against Cedar Rapids.
+Those giveaways are among a multitude that are planned for a 60-game home schedule that opens on April 12 with the start of a six-game homestand against Cedar Rapids.

 People are also reading…

-This season, the River Bandits will giveaway pint glasses at each of team’s 11 beverage nights, honor local first responders with a series of bobblehead giveaways honoring doctors, paramedics, nurses, firefighters and police and host 13 fireworks displays.
+This season, the River Bandits will give away pint glasses at each of the team’s 11 beverage nights; honor local first responders with a series of bobblehead giveaways honoring doctors, paramedics, nurses, firefighters and police; and host 13 fireworks displays.

 Items to be given away over the course of the season include sunglasses, bucket hats, beach towels, aluminum water bottles, tumblers, mini fridges, prospect posters, pennants, clear tote bags, magnet schedules and freezers.

 For the first time, the Quad Cities club will take part in Minor League Baseball’s Copa de la Diversion program.
-The River Bandits will be one 85 participating teams which transform its on-field brand to celebrate the sports Latino fans and communities, unveiling special jerseys at an April 13 home game.
+The River Bandits will be one of 85 participating teams which transform their on-field brand to celebrate the sports' Latino fans and communities, unveiling special jerseys at an April 13 home game.

-Fireworks will follow all Friday home games, beginning on April 15, and are also scheduled to following games on June 29 and July 3.
+Fireworks will follow all Friday home games, beginning on April 15, and are also scheduled to follow games on June 29 and July 3.

 Several jersey auctions, including one benefiting the Genesis Health Foundation on Sept.
 9, a school supply drive on Aug.
 7 and other events are also planned.